Viral banana artwork has sold again — this time for $6.24 million

 “This is not just an artwork,” Sun said in the press release.
 “It represents a cultural phenomenon that bridges the worlds of art, memes, and the cryptocurrency community.
 I believe this piece will inspire more thought and discussion in the future and will become a part of history.”

-The winning bidder will receive a roll of duct tape and one banana, as well as a certificate of authenticity and official instructions for installing the work.
+As the winning bidder, he will receive a roll of duct tape and one banana, as well as a certificate of authenticity and official instructions for installing the work.
 Prior to the sale, Sotheby’s confirmed to CNN that neither the tape nor, thankfully, the banana are the originals.

 “‘Comedian’ is a conceptual artwork, and the actual physical materials are replaced with every installation,” an auction spokesperson said via email at the time.